squinkylabs/SqHarmony/docs/visualizer.md

 While some of the name of the chords may come more from the classical world, it's useful for lots of tonal music.
 Some people may call chords by different names, but usually the translation isn't too bad.
 An example: we call (G C E) "C Major, second inversion" - others might call it "C over G".
 But most people know it's the same thing.

+Well, Visualizer actually does two things.
+It can output the root of the recognized chord as a CV.

+## Latest test release

+The current test release has much improved enharmonic spelling, but it's still not perfect.
+A know issue is that it can sometimes mis-spell a perfect fifth.
+The current "rules" are documented below.

+The display of overlapping notes and accidentals is much improved.
+While the placement of accidentals is not always "correct", any cases that are illegible due to overlapping accidentals is a bug.

+The root and "root valid" outputs are new.
+There is currently a delay of up to 32 samples for this output.
+We might want to come up with something better.

+The context menu entry for Sharps&Flats is new.

+The panel is wider now.

+Bugs with unplugging cables, and enharmonic spelling of the identified chord are fixed.

 ## Notes for testers

 It would definitely be a bug it a chord is mis-characterized.
 If it say something is a C Major it should be that.
 Also if an inversion is displayed it would be a definite bug to be fixed if the information is incorrect.